lowlydba/incident-io-action/README.md

 [![CodeQL](https://github.com/lowlydba/incident-io-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/lowlydba/incident-io-action/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

+> [!NOTE] This is an unofficial, community-created GitHub Action and is not
+> affiliated with, endorsed by, or supported by incident.io. incident.io and its
+> associated trademarks are property of incident.io Ltd.

 A GitHub Action to send alerts to incident.io using their Alert Events V2 API.
 This action automatically includes GitHub workflow context in the alert metadata, making it easy to track which workflows triggered alerts.